LinkedInLearning/artificial-intelligence-foundations-neural-networks-4381282/README.md

-# COURSENAME
+# Artificial Intelligence Foundations: Neural Networks
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Artificial Intelligence Foundations: Neural Networks.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Artificial Intelligence Foundations: Neural Networks][lil-thumbnail-url]

+An artificial neural network uses the human brain as inspiration for creating a complex machine learning system.
+They can classify millions of sounds, videos, and images, answer our questions, understand our behaviors, and even drive our cars.
+Neural networks are also the foundation of generative AI.

+This course introduces the fundamental techniques and principles of neural networks, common models, and their applications.
+Instructor Gwendolyn Stripling takes you through the different neural network architectures, their components, appropriate use cases, and best practices for improving neural network model performance.
+Plus, gain hands-on experience building and training a neural network using the Keras Sequential API, an open-source library that demystifies the design and training of neural networks.
+If you’re looking to achieve a solid understanding of how to build, train, improve and use neural networks, join Gwendolyn in this course.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions